Associate of Science in NursingProgram Coordinator

 Graduates of the ASN program are prepared to take the national examination (NCLEX-RN) leading to licensure as a Registered Nurse.
 The program conforms to standards set by the Georgia Board of Nursing and Accreditation Commission for Education in Nursing (ACEN).

-- The Associate Degree in Nursing Program is accredited by the Accreditation Commission for Education in Nursing (ACEN) through Spring 2019 http://www.acenursing.org/
+- The Associate Degree in Nursing Program at College of Coastal Georgia at the Brunswick campus located in Brunswick, GA is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 - Alpha Delta Nu National Honor Society- Zeta Gamma Chapter